For Payroll Coordinators: UROP Payroll Guidelines

 - Holiday Pay

 Since UROP is an academic program, students must be approved in order to be activated as UROPs.
-The online UROP system provides you with access to approval information as well as the pay details necessary to complete student activations.
+The online UROP system provides you with access to approval and project related information in your DLC.
 We process proposals as quickly as possible, and encourage both students and staff to contact us if they are experiencing any delays.

 Activation and Termination of UROP Appointments

 UROP payroll is administered via the MIT Student Payroll System.
-All paid UROP students must be activated on payroll using the Hourly Student Appointment (HSA) application in SAPweb.
+All paid UROP students must be activated in the Student Payroll System using the Student Appointment section of Atlas.
 Approved paid UROPS must be activated in the system at the beginning of their UROP employment.

-UROP data is sent to the HSA application via a nightly feed from the UROP system, so you no longer have to re-enter approved payroll information or enter term start and end dates, when creating a new UROP appointment.
-The only fields that you may enter or edit for UROP appointments in the HSA application are:
+UROP data is sent to the Student Payroll System via a nightly feed from the UROP system, so you no longer have to re-enter approved payroll information or enter term start and end dates, when creating a new UROP appointment.
+The only fields that you may enter or edit for UROP appointments are:

 - Position Title